ubccr/ccrdocs/pages/portals/idm.md

 ### Managing tokens for devices

 You may view all OTP tokens linked to your CCR account by clicking on the `OTP Tokens` menu option.
 This is where you can delete tokens you no longer need or link additional devices to your account.
 To add a new device, click on the `New Token` button and scan the QR code or use the URI link as [described above](#enabling-two-factor-authentication).
-To delete a token you no longer need or feel may be compromsied, click the `Delete` button next to it.
+To delete a token you no longer need or feel may be compromised, click the `Delete` button next to it.
 When prompted to confirm, click the `Delete` button again.
 If you currently have access to the authentication app associated with this token, you will need to remove it from the app manually.
 You'll receive an email notifying you that a new token was added to or a token was removed from your account.

 !!!
 Warning
     You will not be allowed to delete the last token on the account as long as 2FA is enabled.